hide

 Portugal

-A liberal country, even for a Western European nation, Portugal has really taken a lead on social issues since the turn of the 21st Century.
+As a liberal country, even for a Western European nation, Portugal has really taken the lead in social issues since the turn of the 21st Century.
 Formerly comparatively strict, not decriminalising homosexuality until 1982, Portugal was one of the first 10 nations worldwide to legalise same-sex marriage, doing so in 2010.

 Portugal’s two biggest cities do not mess about when it comes to Pride.
-Lisbon and Porto celebrate Pride in style annually, and are internationally-recognised for their gay club scene.
-In short, if you’re looking to party - while, of course, making a fine living as a TEFL teacher - Portugal should be on your list of destinations.
+Lisbon and Porto celebrate Pride in style annually and are internationally recognised for their gay club scene.
+In short, if you’re looking to party - while making a fine living as a TEFL teacher - Portugal should be on your list of destinations.

-You’ll need a degree and at least a 120-hour TEFL certification to land a decent job there, given how seriously Portugal takes academics.
+You’ll need a degree and at least a 120-hour TEFL certification to land a decent job there.
 However, you’ll be rewarded with one of the better salary packages in Europe for TEFL teachers, and one of the safest, most progressive and expressive cultures going.

 Uruguay